This video is only accessible to conference ticket holders.

 Notable Quotes

-"There's a big gap between accessible and high-quality AI tools."
+"There’s a big discrepancy between accessible consumer AI and what deep research-driven AI can do - Brittany."

 More Videos